-Shareholders are requested to approve the re-appointment of Grant Thornton India LLP as the Company's auditors in respect of the financial year ending March 31, 2017 and until the annual general meeting of the Company to be held in 2017.
+Shareholders are requested to approve the re-appointment of Grant Thornton India LLP as the Company's auditors in respect of the financial year ending March 31, 2019 and until the annual general meeting of the Company to be held in respect of the financial year ending March 31, 2019.

-The Board, upon the recommendation of the Audit Committee of the Board, recommends a vote "FOR" a re-appointment of Grant Thornton India LLP as the Company's auditors until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2017.
+The Board, upon the recommendation of the Audit Committee of the Board, recommends a vote "FOR" a re-appointment of Grant Thornton India LLP as the Company's auditors until the next annual general meeting of the Company to be held in respect of the financial year ending March 31, 2019.

-- (a) a sum of US\$600,000 (excluding taxes and out of pocket expenses); and - (b) a further sum in an amount to be determined by the Board of Directors or a Committee thereof, provided that such amount will be reported in the Company's audited financial statements for the year ending March 31, 2017, be and hereby is approved as remuneration being available for the payment of audit fees to Grant Thornton India LLP as the Company's independent auditors for their audit services to be rendered in respect of the Company's financial statements for the financial year ending March 31, 2017 and that the Board of Directors or a Committee thereof is authorized to determine the remuneration payable from time to time to the auditors during this period in accordance with this approval.
+(a) a sum of US\$575,000 (excluding taxes and out of pocket expenses); and be and hereby is approved as remuneration being available for the payment of audit fees to Grant Thornton India LLP as the Company's independent auditors for their audit services to be rendered in respect of the Company's financial statements for the financial year ending March 31, 2019 and that the Board of Directors or a committee thereof be and hereby is authorized to determine the remuneration payable from time to time to the auditors during this period in accordance with this approval.